Virtual PBX Phone Systems: The Guide to Getting Started

 Flexibility to Work from Anywhere, and Use Any Device

-Voice calls made to/from virtual business phones are transmitted over VoIP, which provides much more flexibility for modern workers.
+Voice calls made to/from virtual business phones are transmitted over VoIP, which provides much more flexibility for setting up remote workers.
 Virtual phone numbers and extensions can be configured with desk phones, softphones, and mobile devices, so employees can use their work line from any location.

 Related: Beginner’s Guide to IP Phones